Ultimate Trenton Real Estate Investing Guide for 2026

 Property Taxes

-Property taxes largely influence a Buy and Hold investor’s returns.
-Markets that have high real property tax rates will be excluded.
-Local governments most often don’t bring tax rates back down.
-High property taxes indicate a deteriorating economy that won’t keep its existing residents or appeal to additional ones.
+Property taxes largely impact a Buy and Hold investor's returns.
+Cities that have high real property tax rates will be excluded.
+Steadily increasing tax rates will probably keep growing.
+High property taxes signal a weakening environment that will not retain its existing residents or attract new ones.

 Price to rent ratio